NKjoep/MooContentAssist/README.md

     });

-You everything works if you give the right json words object.
+Eeverything works if you give the right json words object.
 Use this as root:

     #JS